Sazerac Company: Acquisitions and partnerships

 On May 31, 2016, Sazerac entered a long-term Canadian national distribution agreement with Charton Hobbs, Inc. a wine and spirits company.

 In May 2016, Sazerac announced that had finalized a deal with Pernod Ricard's Irish Distillers to acquire its Paddy Whiskey brand.

 In September 2016, Sazerac acquired The Last Drop Distillers, an independent bottler of Scotch whiskey, and Australian spirit maker South Trade International.

 In October 2016, Sazerac acquired Frïs Vodka from Pernod Ricard.

 In December 2016, Sazerac announced its acquisition of The Popcorn Sutton Distillery in Newport, Tennessee.

 In December 2016, Sazerac announced that had acquired Domaine Breuil de Segonzac Cognac, including property located near the town of Segonzac, France, near Cognac.

 On March 3, 2017, it was announced that Sazerac entered a joint venture with Bittermens.

 In June 2017, it was announced that Sazerac had entered agreement with Dictador to be the US distributor of its Rum products through its 375 Spirits division.

 In October 2017, it was announced that Sazerac entered an agreement with John Distilleries Private Limited (JDPL) the manufacturer of Paul John Whisky to enter the India market.

-In November 2018, Sazerac announced it would acquire 19 spirits brands from Diageo Plc, including John Begg blended Scotch, Seagram’s V.O.
-Canadian whisky, Myers’s rum, Parrot Bay rum liqueur, Romana Sambuca, Popov vodka, Yukon Jack whisky liqueur, Goldschläger cinnamon liqueur, Peligroso tequila, Grind liqueur and Booth’s gin.
+In November 2018, Sazerac announced it would acquire 19 spirits brands from Diageo Plc, including John Begg blended Scotch, Seagram's V.O.
+Canadian whisky, Myers's rum, Parrot Bay rum liqueur, Romana Sambuca, Popov vodka, Yukon Jack whisky liqueur, Goldschläger cinnamon liqueur, Peligroso tequila, Grind liqueur and Booth's gin.

 In June 2020, the company announced it would acquire Early Times and Canadian Mist, including the latter's distillery in Ontario, from Brown-Forman.
 The acquisition included the barrel aging stocks related to the different brands as well.

 In March 2024, Sazerac announced plans to acquire BuzzBallz, a ready-to-drink cocktail brand.
 The acquisition was complete in May 2024.

 In January 2025, Sazerac purchased Svedka vodka from Constellation Brands for an undisclosed sum.

+In August 2026, Sazerac announced plans to acquire Au Vodka, a British ready-to-drink cocktail brand.